 As Shantanu Narayen, CEO of Adobe, shared at last year’s Adobe Summit, “This is the experience era.”
 There’s no doubt – across all industries, experiences are at the forefront, and will what differentiates you (as a company) from your competition.
 When it comes to those experiences, one trend customers often ask our Adobe practice at Perficient Digital about is omni-channel.

 During WSJ’s CFO Network conference, Bank of America chairman and CEO Brian Moynihan was asked the following: “If you were building a bank today from scratch, what would be the three attributes of this new bank?”
 One of the key attributes of today’s bank, Moynihan noted, was the need to focus on omni-channel.
 “You have to be able to meet every customer, everywhere they want, and no one channel wins,” Moynihan said.
 Bank of America hosts 130 million consumer interactions every week, and while 123 million transactions don’t take place in a branch, 7 million still do.
 He went on to say that, “Despite people saying ‘I never go into a branch,’ they all do.”

 Learn what other trends made the list, and download the guide here, or fill out the form below.
 Also, let us know what trend you are most focused on this year by leaving a comment.

-I work closely with the Adobe team at Perficient to lead marketing efforts designed to increase awareness and generate revenue.
-I have experience in a variety of industries, and have spent the last seven years creating multi-faceted campaigns, working to integrate various channels into the plan, including in-person events, webinars, email, and social to maximize effectiveness.
+I work closely with our content management practices and partners at Perficient Digital to lead marketing efforts designed to increase awareness and impact pipeline.
+I have experience in a variety of industries and have spent the last decade creating multi-faceted campaigns, working to integrate various channels into the plan and maximize effectiveness.